jwiegley/pushme/README.md

-[pushme](https://github.com/jwiegley/pushme) is a wrapper around [rsync](https://en.wikipedia.org/wiki/Rsync) that allows declaration of multiple filesets to be transferred between machines.
+[pushme](https://github.com/jwiegley/pushme) is a wrapper around [rsync](https://en.wikipedia.org/wiki/Rsync) that allows declarative filesets to be transferred between machines.

 Filesets are declared, one per file, in the directory `~/.config/pushme/filesets`.
 An exhaustive set of options are given in the